mohan/php-helpers/docs/php-helpers-catalyst-book.md

 Price		|	Free (CCPL License - Creative Commons Attribution) Reading Age	|	21 years and up
 ```

-#- PHP Helpers Catalyst
-Book about programming computer applications with HTML, CSS and PHP.

-* Everything about HTML, CSS and PHP.
-* An introduction to Relational Database Management Systems (RDBMS).
-* A short introduction to Dynamic HTML with Javascript (DHTML).

-Dedicated to students looking for employment.

-About the author:
-20 years of experience working in a very large firm, programming applications with HTML, CSS, PHP and databases.

 #- Index
 [markdown-auto-index]